Ethan Higbee: Career

 Higbee met Adam Bhala Lough when they were enrolled at New York University.
 The two have collaborated on several projects.
 Higbee has been composer on Lough's films.
-Besides composing the music Higbee has also been a director, screenwriter, producer and cinematographer in different projects.
+Besides composing music Higbee has also been a director, screenwriter, producer, and cinematographer for different projects.
 In 2002, Higbee co-founded media production company called Permanent Marks with fellow conspirator Sebastian Demian.

 He has composed the music to feature films including The Carter, and Weapons.

-In 2003 he produced his first feature documentary Haro Hara: Pilgrimage to Kataragama Sri Lanka a film following Tamil devotees of Lord Murugan on the ancient Pada Yatra pilgrimage down the war torn east coast of Sri Lanka.
+In 2003, he produced his first feature documentary Haro Hara: Pilgrimage to Kataragama Sri Lanka a film following Tamil devotees of Lord Murugan on the ancient Pada Yatra pilgrimage down the war torn east coast of Sri Lanka.

 In 2005, Higbee directed the video of Damian Marley's song Confrontation.

 In 2008, Higbee premiered The Upsetter: The Life and Music of Lee "Scratch" Perry, a documentary following Lee "Scratch" Perry, at the SXSW Film Festival.
 Named after Perry's 1969 album of the same name, the film played in dozens of film festivals worldwide, and was screened across in nearly 100 theaters in 2011.
 The film is equally devoted to thirty years of Jamaican music and culture, and was narrated by Benicio Del Toro.
 The movie was co-written and co-directed by Higbee and Lough who also distributed the movie by themselves.

 Higbee wanted to make a movie on Perry since he was in New York University.
 He tried contacting Perry several times, however, he was never able to pitch the idea of a movie to him.
 Finally in 2005, Higbee and Lough were able to pitch their idea to Perry, who agreed on making a documentary.
 In 2006, they spent eight days with Perry in Switzerland, then a year and a half following Perry around the world.